Francis Routh: Redcliffe Concerts

 With some colleagues from the Royal Academy, Routh began organising informal performances of new music during the 1950s.
 These took place in St Luke’s Church, Redcliffe Square, and (between 1957 and 1961) they evolved into the Redcliffe Festival.
 Out of this activity came the Redcliffe Concerts of British Music series, founded in 1963, with concerts held at the Arts Council, 4 St James's Square, moving to the Queen Elizabeth Hall and Purcell Room in 1967.
 The series, supported by the Greater London Council, continued for 22 years until 1989.

 A notable example was one of the earliest concerts of electronic music by British composers to be held in Britain, featuring the music of Tristram Cary, Delia Derbyshire, George Newson, Daphne Oram and Peter Zinovieff, at the Queen Elizabeth Hall on 15 January 1968.
+The 21st Anniversary Series in the Autumn of 1985 included four concerts surveying The Tippett Generation - Constant Lambert, Alan Rawsthorne and Michael Tippett.

 In 1989 Redcliffe Records was formed for recordings, and Redcliffe Publishing for scores.
 Routh promoted composers such as Alan Bush, Alan Rawsthorne, Priaulx Rainier, Graham Whettam and Samuel Wesley, as well as his own music.
 He revised and edited the works of Wesley for performance.